bullet-train-co/jbuilder-schema/README.md

       - "$ref": "#/components/schemas/Comment"
     description: Comment
 ```

+Reference name is taken from `:as` option or first of the `locals:`.

 The path to component schemas can be configured with `components_path` variable, which defaults to `components/schemas`.
 See *[Configuration](#configuration)* for more info.